-Injectable Antiretrovirals Every 8 Weeks was something I published firsthand on 2016. about studies on 2016 Injectable Antiretrovirals in the article whose header I published above and the excerpt pasted below.
+Injectable Antiretrovirals every 8 Weeks was something I published, first hand, in 2016. about studies related to Injectable Antiretrovirals in 2016 in the article whose headline I published above and the passage pasted below ,.

-De Maintenance therapy with cabotegravir and rilpivirine Injectable Antiretrovirals works equally well when given monthly or every two months.
+Maintenance therapy with injectable antiretrovirals cabotegravir and rilpivirine works equally well when administered monthly or every two months.

-A combination of two injectable antiretrovirals, cabotegravir and rilpivirine, is equally effective in maintaining viral suppression when given once a month or every two months, the companies developing the long-acting regimen announced.
+A combination of two injectable antiretrovirals, cabotegravir and rilpivirine, is equally effective in maintaining viral suppression when administered once a month or every two months, companies that develop the announced long-acting regimen.

-"The results of the ATLAS-2M study mean that people living with HIV they can maintain viral suppression with six total treatments a year instead of a daily oral treatment 365 times a year," said Kimberly Smith, MD, head of global research and development at ViiV Healthcare.
+"The results of the ATLAS-2M study mean that people living with HIV can maintain viral suppression with six total treatments per year, instead of one daily oral treatment 365 times a year," said Kimberly Smith, MD, head of research and global development of ViiV Healthcare.

-Tests will evaluate the safety of bimonthly injection after certainty in monthly therapy!
+Tests will assess the safety of bimonthly injection after certainty in monthly therapy!

-The formulations ViiV integrase injectable antiretrovirals, Cabotegravir, in addition to Janssen non-nucleoside reverse transcriptase inhibitor, Rilpivirine (sold in pill form as Edurant) have been studied both in people who have switched from standard oral antiretroviral therapy with viral load undetectable as in those who started HIV treatment for the first time.
+The formulations Injectable antiretrovirals of ViiV integrase, Cabotegravir, in addition to the Janssen non-nucleoside reverse transcriptase inhibitor, Rilpivirine (sold in pill form as Edurant) have been studied both in people who switched from standard oral antiretroviral therapy with an undetectable viral load and in those who started HIV treatment for the first time.

-As reported at this year's Conference on Retroviruses and Opportunistic Infections, results from the ATLAS Phase III study showed that 92,5% of people randomly assigned to switch to the injectable regimen had undetectable HIV (less than 50 copies) 48 weeks later, as well as 95.5% of those who remained in their oral regimen.
+As reported at this year's Retrovirus and Opportunistic Infections Conference, the results of the ATLAS Phase III study showed that 92,5% of people randomly assigned to switch to the injectable regimen had undetectable HIV (less than 50 copies) 48 weeks later, as well as 95.5% of those who remained on their oral regimen.

-I see here a possible hypothetical minority in the damage to the labor relationship, if there is anything left of it !!! (…)
+I see, here, a possible and hypothetical reduction in the damage to the labor relationship, if there is anything left of it !!! (…)

 In both studies, treatment with injectable cabotegravir and rilpivirine was generally safe and well tolerated, and serious adverse events were rare.